mkavulich/ccpp-doc/CCPPtechnical/source/Glossary.rst

       A CCPP build property in which a set of physics suites is specified at compile time from which one can be chosen at runtime.

+   NCAR
+      The National Center for Atmospheric Research - a US federally funded research and development center (FFRDC) managed by the University Corporation for Atmospheric Research (UCAR) and funded by the National Science Foundation (NSF).

    NEMS
       The NOAA Environmental Modeling System - a software infrastructure that supports NCEP/EMC’s forecast products.
 The coupling software is based on ESMF and the NUOPC layer.